The latest security information on Intel® products.

 Intel® AMT and Intel® ISM versions before 11.8.79, 11.12.79, 11.22.79, 12.0.68 and 14.0.39.

-Note: Firmware versions of Intel® AMT 3.x thru 10.x are no longer supported, thus were not assessed for the vulnerabilities/CVEs listed in this Advisory.
-There is no new release planned for these versions.
+Note: Firmware versions of Intel® ME 3.x thru 10.x, Intel® TXE 1.x thru 2.x, and Intel® Server Platform Services 1.x thru 2.X are no longer supported versions.
+There is no new general release planned for these versions.

 Intel recommends that users of Intel® AMT and Intel® ISM update to the latest version provided by the system manufacturer that addresses these issues.